-By Fern Mitchell.
-Last Updated 12th February 2021.
-Welcome to our guide on retained placenta medical negligence compensation claims.
-There are a number of things that could go wrong during childbirth, and one of them could be a retained placenta.
-This could cause a number of problems for the mother, such as severe blood loss and infection.
+This guide explains everything of significance regarding placenta negligence claims, including placenta left in after birth.
+Several things could go wrong during childbirth, and one of them could be a retaining of the placenta.
+This could cause several problems for the mother, such as severe blood loss and infection.
 It could even lead to life-altering complications.
 If you have suffered a retained placenta from medical negligence, this could be because the healthcare professionals looking after you may not have noticed or properly checked that the placenta has been delivered fully – and it could be referred to as a missed retained placenta.
 If this is the case, you could consider making a medical negligence claim.

-- Retained placenta – who is at fault?
+- Retained placenta claim – who is at fault?

 - Is a retained placenta medical negligence?

-- What is the personal injury claims time limit for retained placenta clinical negligence?
+- What is the personal injury claims time limit for clinical negligence?

 - And more….

-We will also take you through our service, giving advice on finding a personal injury lawyer to take on your case, as well as the no win no fee payment option that could be a good choice for you.
-If you’d like to discuss any part of this guide with us, or you wish to go about pursuing a compensation claim for retained placenta 0800 073 8801 is the number to call.
+We will also take you through our retained placement claim service, advising on finding a personal injury lawyer to take on your case, as well as the no win no fee payment option that could be a good choice for you.
+If you’d like to discuss any part of this guide with us, or you wish to go about pursuing a No Win No Fee compensation claim 0800 073 8801 is the number to call.

 Select A Section